JanssenProject/jans/docs/janssen-server/developer/scripts/persistence.md

 4. Compare hashed passwords

 !!! note annotate "What is an Entry Manager?"
-    The Janssen server's Peristence Layer can be any one of LDAP, MySQL database, Postgres database, Couchbase etc.
+    The Janssen server's Peristence layer can be any one of the MySQL database, Postgres database, Couchbase, etc.
-    Information about an entity (person, session, client, scripts etc) constitutes an Entry.
+    Information about an entity (person, session, client, scripts, etc.) constitutes an entry.
-    The Entry Manager (CRUD operations) implementation for each type of Persistence is available in the Janssen server and the relevant Entry Manager ( LDAPEntryManager, SQLEntryManager, etc.) is created when the server starts up.
+    The Entry Manager (CRUD operations) implementation for each type of persistence is available in the Janssen server, and the relevant Entry Manager (SQLEntryManager, etc.) is created when the server starts up.

 ## Usage